Naltrexone: Adverse effects

 Persisting affective distress related to naltrexone may account for individuals taking the drug who drop out of treatment.

 Naltrexone has been reported to reduce feelings of social connection.
+The μ-opioid receptor has been found to play a major role in social reward in animals and the μ-opioid receptor knockout mouse is an animal model of autism.
 Studies on whether naltrexone can decrease the pleasurable effects of listening to music are conflicting.
 Besides humans, naltrexone has been found to produce aversive effects in rodents as assessed by conditioned place aversion.

 Liver damage

 Naltrexone has been reported to cause liver damage when given at doses higher than recommended.
-It carries an FDA boxed warning for this rare side effect.
-Due to these reports, some physicians may check liver function tests prior to starting naltrexone, and periodically thereafter.
+Due to these reports, some physicians may check liver function tests before starting naltrexone, and periodically thereafter.
 Concerns for liver toxicity initially arose from a study of nonaddicted obese patients receiving 300 mg of naltrexone.
 Subsequent studies have suggested limited or no toxicity in other patient populations and at typical recommended doses such as 50 to 100 mg/day.

 Overdose

 No toxic effects have been observed with naltrexone in doses of up to 800 mg/day in clinical studies.
 The largest reported overdose of naltrexone, which was 1,500 mg in a female patient and was equivalent to an entire bottle of medication (30 × 50 mg tablets), was uneventful.
 No deaths are known to have occurred with naltrexone overdose.